mutwiri-2/linux/command_line_basics.md

 -`$whatis` - display one-line manual page descriptions. if you are ever feeling doubtful about what a command does, you can use the whatis command.
 The whatis command provides a brief description of command line programs.
 The description gets sourced from the manual page of each command

+- `$logout` - Exit a login shell.
+Exits a login shell with exit status N.  Returns an error if not executed in a login shell.